This site was founded in 2007 as a small bootstrapped project that kept on growing.

 Other advertisers wanted to buy a tracking pixel on our site & we have turned down 100% of those offers as we feel it would be a violation of our user's privacy.
 One example such offer is anonymously published below.

 I work in the mortgage industry and would like to discuss setting up an advertising partnership.
 I know it is possible to advertise to users directly on your website which I may be interested in, but I wanted to specifically ask if it would be possible for me to “rent” pixel space on your site.

 I'm sure you've done this before, but I would specifically be asking to put a pixel on your website so that I could target your users other places on the internet outside of your website.
 I think the users of your site are similar to the users of my site, and the ability to target your users on other websites is something that I think could be valuable for my company.

 Please know that I'm a serious ad buyer, and I spend 7 figures on advertising deals annually.
 If you would be open to me testing your users in this Retargeting trial, I would also be interested in buying ads directly on your site.

 Our site has been successful & growing in popularity for a decade in large part because we put user experience first.
 We give users the options to turn ads off on our homepage.
 No page on our site has more than a few ads & some sections have no ads.
-For example, due to the limited screen size of mobile devices we do not show display ads on the m. version of our homepage.
+For example, due to the limited screen size of mobile devices we do not show display ads when visitors view the calculator loading on the m. version of our homepage.
 We only show a rate table on that page which we feel adds value to the user experience.
 That rate table is also shown at the bottom of the page to put the calculator front and center.